azat-co/aws-intermediate/labs/4-codedeploy.md

 * `roleArn`, the IAM role which has the inline policies for the CodePipeline, e.g., `arn:aws:iam::161599702702:role/CodePipelineServiceRole`
 * `OAuthToken`: your GitHub Access OAuth token (personal or from an app)

+Replace the source code repository values:

+* `Owner`: your GitHub username, must be just a string, e.g., "azat-co"
+* `Repo`: your GitHub repository, must be just the name, not a URL, e.g., "codedeploy"
+* `Branch`: your GitHub repository branch, just a string, e.g., "master"

-Other values you might need to modify depending on what values did you use in previous steps of this lab are:
+You might need to modify other values depending on what values you used in the previous steps of this lab.
+Here's the list of the values which you need to **replace, verify and modify**:

+* `name`: arbitrary name
 * `ApplicationName`: your application name from CodeDeploy, e.g., `Node_App`
 * `DeploymentGroupName`: your deployment group name from CodeDeploy step, e.g., `NodeCD_DG`
-* `name`: arbitrary name
-* `Owner`: your GitHub username
-* `Repo`: your GitHub repository
-* `Branch`: your GitHub repository branch (e.g., master)

-Once you get your JSON pipeline structure with your own values and save it in some file (e.g., `pipeline.json`) run this to create a new pipeline:
+Once you've gotten your JSON pipeline structure with your own values and have saved it in some file (e.g., `pipeline.json`), create a pipeline with AWS CLI.
+Simply run the command below to create a new pipeline, but of course verify and replace the file name `pipeline.json` if needed:

 ```
 aws codepipeline create-pipeline --cli-input-json file://pipeline.json